Notre Dame vs. Oklahoma State Fiesta Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 - Oklahoma State has hit the over in 36.4% of its opportunities this year (four times over 11 games with a set point total).

-- Oklahoma State is 9-1 against the spread and 11-1 overall in games when it scores more than 18.3 points.
+- When Oklahoma State records more than 18.3 points, it is 9-1 against the spread and 11-1 overall.

-- When Oklahoma State churns out more than 339.1 yards, the team is 6-0 against the spread and 8-0 overall.
+- When Oklahoma State amasses over 339.1 yards, the team is 6-0 against the spread and 8-0 overall.

-- The Cowboys have 19 giveaways this season, while the Fighting Irish have 23 takeaways .
+- The Cowboys have turned the ball over 19 times, four fewer times than the Fighting Irish have forced turnovers (23).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.